-1. The first "unsatisfactory" the student receives on the terminal form fails the attempt.
-However, the student must finish the procedure under direct assistance from the person observing the competency (the MU instructor or clinical education center Clinical Instructor).
-Future attempts MUST be performed with a Misericordia University Clinical instructor.

-- 2. The 2nd attempt (on 3 of the 13 required) can be performed at a later date but is now worth a maximum of 74, and MUST be completed with a Misericordia University Clinical Instructor.
-Failure on the 2rd attempt results in a grade of 0 and therefore failure of the course. - 3.
-Failure on the first attempt on any of the 11/13 remaining terminal competencies will result in course failure and program dismissal if the student already exhausted the maximum 2nd attempt on three terminals. - 6.
-ACTION PLANS: Purpose: This form is used to report recognized deficiencies in the clinical setting, and create a plan for improvement within a timely manner.
-Actions plans are to be initiated by the MU CI when students earn a score of 3 or below on any evaluation, or competency (graded or terminal); or when the CI recognizes behaviors that may warrant corrective action.
-The entire form must be completed and signed by both the student and the MU clinical instructor.
+- The first "unsatisfactory" the student receives on the terminal form, automatically fails the attempt.
+However, the student must finish the procedure under direct supervision/assistance from the person observing the competency.
+(All future attempts MUST be performed with a MU clinical preceptor. - The 2nd attempt can be performed at a later date, but is now worth a maximum grade of 74, and MUST be completed with a MU clinical preceptor. - If a student fails the 2nd attempt on any of the 3 examinations that allow 2 attempts, the student will receive a 0 and therefore will fail the course. - For the remaining 10 terminal competencies, only one attempt is allowed. - Failure on the first attempt on any of the remaining terminal competencies will result in course failure and program dismissal, if the student already exhausted the maximum 2nd attempt on three terminal competencies. - 6.
+ACTION PLANS: are used to report recognized deficiencies in the clinical setting, and create a plan for improvement within a timely manner.
+Actions plans are to be initiated by the MU preceptor when a student earns a score of 3 or below (items1-10) or 6 or below (items 11-13) of the student performance indicator ,scores of 3 or below on any competency (graded or terminal); or when the clinical preceptor recognizes behaviors that may warrant corrective action.
+The entire form must be completed and signed by both the student and the MU clinical preceptor.
 The original report will be forwarded to the clinical coordinator who will forward to department chairperson.
 This MUST occur within 1 week of the initiation of plan.
 Copies must be distributed as follows: Academic file (on campus), Clinical file (on site).
+The forms can be found on the Medical Imaging Clinic Group page and page 130 of this manual.